samrylanjamesharris/NexusLLM/SECURITY.md

 ## Reporting a Vulnerability

-Send it to the issues and we will get to work on it as soon as possable
+Send it to the issues and we will get to work on it asap